The Delaware Highlands Conservancy

 We are exceptionally pleased to be a part of the Green Hotel Association and continue to work towards increasing our energy efficiency and reducing our waste production.
 We are happy to be joining in partnership with our local businesses to care for our natural resources.
 We have been inspired by the strength and perseverance of many and have joined in humanitarian causes large and small, knowing that every little bit counts.

-We humbly ask that our guests contribute $2 from their stay to The Delaware Highlands Conservancy- in 2015, our guests raised over $15,000 for this worthy cause.
+We humbly ask that our guests contribute $2 from their stay to The Delaware Highlands Conservancy- our guests have raised over $70,000 since inception in 2015.

 Bald Eagle Nesting Platforms